THE TEMPTATION OF ROMANTIC LOVE

 Give God all your love and open your heart to him and him only, and you will have no need or time or inclination ever again for romantic love.

-Based on my online activity, YouTube algorithms routinely “recommend” videos by allegedly Christian pastors.
+HALIFAX, Nova Scotia, August 6, 2022 – Based on my online activity, YouTube algorithms routinely “recommend” videos by allegedly Christian pastors.
 I don’t watch the recommended videos, but I can’t avoid reading the titles as I scan through the AI-generated offerings.
 What I’ve noticed is that videos about demons have far more views than videos about, for instance, entering at the strait gait or living the sober Christian life.
 Significantly more.
 One series of videos by the same author consistently shows views of around 16,000 for non-demon-themed videos, while postings about demons generate 64,000+ views.
 This is not an insignificant difference.
 I see the same trend in videos by other pastors.

 What is the draw to videos about demons?
 Why are so many Christians more likely to click on a video when fallen beings are the theme?

 The answer is: unholy curiosity, which reveals a chink in the armor of faith.
 Jesus spent very little time preaching on fallen beings, and that for a reason.
 We don’t need to know about them, beyond knowing they exist and that we should have nothing to do with them other than to cast them out as God guides and enables us to do.
 Wanting to know more about them is spiritually unhealthy and even dangerous.
 It is a form of spiritual adultery; a man may at first be drawn to look at a woman who is not his wife, then to speak to the woman, then to fantasize about the woman, then to be drawn into a physical relationship with her, all the while knowing what he is doing is wrong but somehow unable to stop himself.
 One step almost inevitably leads to the next.
-The same happens with spiritual adultery: a demonic obsession can be sparked by something as seemingly innocuous as clicking on a “Christian video” about demons.
+The same happens with spiritual adultery: demonic oppression can be gate-wayed by something as seemingly innocuous as clicking on a “Christian video” about demons.

 Do not click on those videos.
 Do not be curious as to what the pastor has to say.
 Do not be drawn into the study of fallen beings.
 Do not be lured, tempted, or seduced by pastors who do not have your best interests at heart.
 No-one sent by God will post a video about demons, unless it is to warn you against watching such videos.